 While the most infamous phase of recovery is the initial withdrawal stage, full detoxification can take up to two weeks in some cases.
 As your body is getting rid of the last remnants of alcohol, psychological symptoms can advance quickly — but so can the positive effects.

 With the worst of the physical symptoms behind you in primary detox, your outlook is likely to improve significantly.
-The first one to two weeks without alcohol are a revolutionary time for many – a chance to redefine relationships, coping mechanisms and healthy habits.
+The first one to two weeks without alcohol is a revolutionary time for many – a chance to redefine relationships, coping mechanisms, and healthy habits.

 Many individuals with alcohol abuse disorders know in theory how good it feels to take back power through quitting drinking and sustaining an extended period of sobriety, but this time is vital for actually cementing positive reinforcement for abstinence.

 As most would expect, mixed in with the highs are periods of emotional lows.
 These effects aren’t as physically urgent as the ones experienced in the first stages of withdrawal, but they can take a big toll on your newly sober psyche:

 - Declined sexual interest or function